and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 ### 3.5 Who's In List

 **FR-024 — Live booking list**
 Below the time slot tiles, the booking screen displays a live list of all bookings for the selected date and space type.
 The list updates in real time as bookings are made or cancelled.
 It switches between "Who's in?" (desk) and "Who's parking?" (parking) based on the active space type toggle.
+The section headers "Who's in?" and "Who's parking?" are fixed strings and are not tenant-configurable.

 **FR-025 — Booking row display**
 Each row shows the user's profile picture, name, and time slot.
 The signed-in user's own row is visually highlighted.
 Guest booking rows display as "[Host's name]'s Visitor N" with no profile picture.
 Waitlisted bookings display the user's reserve position number.